thanos-io/thanos/docs/components/store.md

 - `max_size`: overall maximum number of bytes cache can contain.
 The value should be specified with a bytes unit (ie. `250MB`).
 - `max_item_size`: maximum size of single item, in bytes.
 The value should be specified with a bytes unit (ie. `125MB`).
+- `enabled_items`: selectively choose what types of items to cache.
+Supported values are `Postings`, `Series` and `ExpandedPostings`.
+By default, all items are cached.

 ### Memcached index cache